-All low-level concerns may be shared verbally with the Head in the first instance, but must then be recorded in writing.
+Low-level concerns will be shared with the Head in the first instance (or the DSL in the Head's absence).
+This can be done online, via a hardcopy form or in person/verbally.
+If verbally, it must then be recorded in writing.